deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 ![](charts/charts_7_0.png)

-> 🔼 The chart displays the distribution of attention ratios for different numbers of images across three data types (Sequence, Grid Collage, and Pic-in-Pic), showing how the attention focus changes with the number of images and data type.
+> 🔼 The chart visualizes the distribution of attention ratios across different image counts and data types (Sequence, Grid Collage, Pic-in-pic) in a multi-image visual preference alignment task.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Attention Ratio Statistic.
 We analyze the attention ratios distribution for different image counts across various data types, and use dashed lines to indicate the thresholds for each data set.